Affordable Homemade Dog Food Recipes and Tips

 Allow meat and veggies to cool.
 Add 2 cans chopped beets (unsalted).
 Mix all together with 4 eggs and the cooked rice.

-Grind in food mill or processor.
-Prepare to bake as meatloaves or meatball size portions.
-Bake at 350 degrees for 1 hour for meatloaves or 45 minutes for meatballs (adjust time accordingly to baking pan size).
-Divide food into portion size of choice and store in freezer until needed.
+Grind in a food mill or processor.
+Prepare to bake as meatloaves or meatball-size portions.
+Bake at 350 degrees for 1 hour for meatloaves or 45 minutes for meatballs (adjust time according to baking pan size).
+Divide food into portion sizes of choice and store in freezer until needed.

-My 7-pound dog eats a 1/3 cup portion, 2 times per day (adjust serving portions accordingly).
+My 7-pound dog eats a 1/3 cup portion two times per day (adjust serving portions accordingly).

 Substitutions: